B54

 Frequently Asked Questions

-ICD-10-CM code B54 represents "Unspecified malaria".
-It is a billable/specific code that can be used on a claim.
+ICD-10-CM code B54 represents “Unspecified malaria”.
+It is classified under Chapter 1: Certain Infectious and Parasitic Diseases and is a billable/specific code that can be used on a claim.

 Is B54 a billable code?